JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 + Scripting Backend: <b>Mono & IL2CPP</b>
 + API Compatibility: <b>.NET Standard 2.0 or .NET 4.xP</b>
 + Asset Version: <b>1.0.7</b>

 &nbsp;
+## Features
++ Monitor the value of a Field.
++ Monitor the retrun value of a Property.
++ Monitor the state of an Event.
++ Monitor the retrun value & out parameter of a Method.
++ Monitor static and instance member.
++ Display Collections in a readable way.
+(Not just ToString)
++ Chose one of three available UI solution presets.
++ IMGUI support (default).
++ TextMeshPro based uGUI support.
++ UIToolkit support.
++ Detached UI Interface for custom UI solutions.
++ Custom control of how monitored members are displayed.
++ Works both asynchronous and synchronous (WebGL supported).
++ Mono & IL2CPP support.
++ Clean open source code faithful to C# conventions & best practices.
++ Global value processor. (like property drawer)
++ Drag & drop example modules.
+(FPSMonitor, ConsoleMonitor etc.)
++ Draw conditions. (only show value if true, not null etc.)
++ Many more features.

+&nbsp;